flozz/cover-thumbnailer/README.md

 ## Configuring Cover Thumbnailer

-Cover Thumbnailer provides a GUI tool to configure it.
+Cover Thumbnailer provides a graphical tool to configure it.
 You will find it in your application launcher like any other software.

 You can also run it with the following command:

     cover-thumbnailer-gui

 ![Screenshot of Cover Thumnailer configuration tool](./screenshots/screenshot_ctgui.png)

+The configuration tool will write the configuration in the `~/.cover-thumbnailer/cover-thumbnailer.conf` file.
+It is a plain-text file, so you can also edit it manually.

 ## Generating Thumbnails